How does the IPCC work?

 The IPCC Bureau comprises the IPCC Chair, the IPCC Vice-Chairs, the Co-Chairs and Vice-Chairs of the Working Groups and the Co-Chairs of the Task Force.

 The IPCC Bureau is chaired by the IPCC Chair.
 There are currently 31 members.
+During its 41st Session, the Panel decided to increase the size of the Bureau to 34 members through

 The purpose of the Bureau is to provide guidance to the Panel on the scientific and technical aspects of its work, to advise on related management and strategic issues,